An Outline of the Story of Large-Scale Structure Formation

 The rich got richer and the poor got poorer.

-In the dense initial density fluctuations, there were gravitational runaways of matter (∼ 85 % of it being dark matter) to form clumps (dense regions) called dark matter halos where the proto galaxies formed.
+In the more-dense initial density fluctuations, there were gravitational runaways of matter (∼ 85 % of it being dark matter) to form clumps (dense regions) called dark matter halos where the proto galaxies formed.

 In the less-dense initial density fluctuations, the dark matter did NOT clump and large voids formed.

-4. Now to 1st order, the dark matter and gravity determine everything since the dark matter is ∼ 85 % of the matter in the observable universe and it interacts with itself and baryonic matter only very weakly if at all, EXCEPT through gravity.
+4. Now to 1st order, dark matter and its gravity determine everything since the dark matter is ∼ 85 % of the matter in the observable universe and it interacts with itself and baryonic matter only very weakly if at all, EXCEPT through gravity.

 The baryonic matter to 1st order just follows the dark matter pulled along by the dark matter's gravity.